 Preheat the oven to 350 Degrees F (180 Degrees C).
 Line a baking tray with parchment paper.

 Whisk butter and sugar and light and fluffy.

-Add eggs and vanilla extract and mix until combined.
+Add eggs, almond extract and vanilla extract and mix until combined.

 Add flour and baking powder and mix well.

 Fold in the almonds.